Ethan Frome (film)

-Ethan Frome is a 1993 historical romantic drama film directed by John Madden from a screenplay by Richard Nelson, based on the 1911 novel of the same name by Edith Wharton.
+Ethan Frome is a 1993 historical romantic drama film directed by John Madden from a screenplay by Richard Nelson, based on the 1911 novella by Edith Wharton.
 The film stars Liam Neeson, Patricia Arquette, Joan Allen and Tate Donovan.

 Plot

 Reverend Smith has arrived in Starkfield from Boston.
 He notices that Ethan Frome is isolated.
 Smith encourages his parishioners to be charitable.

 Ethan and Zeena Pierce are distant cousins.
 After marrying Zeena, Ethan falls in love with Mattie Silver.